![]() |

 11) For each violation related to allowing consumers to use tanning equipment without use of protective eyewear as required by Section 795.170(f): $250.

-12) For each violation in which the tanning facility was operated in the absence of a trained operator as required by Section 795.180(c): $250.
+12) For each violation in which the tanning facility was operated in the absence of a trained operator, as required by Section 795.180(c): $250.

 14) For each violation related to the failure to maintain prescription and non-prescription drug information required by Section 795.190(b) in a confidential manner: $500.

-15) For each violation allowing the use of tanning equipment by minors under the age of 14 or use by an individual age 14 to 17 without a signed consent form by a parent or guardian as required by Section 795.190(d): $250.
+15) For each violation allowing the use of tanning equipment by persons under the age of 18, as prohibited by Section 795.190(d): $250.

-16) For each violation in which an injury resulting from the use of the tanning equipment was not reported to the Department as required by Section 795.200: $500.
+16) For each violation in which an injury resulting from the use of the tanning equipment was not reported to the Department, as required by Section 795.200: $500.

-17) For each violation related to the failure to provide proper sanitation of tanning equipment or the tanning facility as required by Section 795.210: $100.
+17) For each violation related to the failure to provide proper sanitation of tanning equipment or the tanning facility, as required by Section 795.210: $100.

 1) First violation – the permittee shall be issued a warning letter.

-k) Following the notice of violation, the Department or its agent shall reinspect a facility to determine compliance with the Act and this Part. |
+k) Following the issuance of the notice of violation, the Department or its agent will reinspect a facility to determine compliance with the Act and this Part.